Many people have asked me about my personal journey as an author and speaker.

 They want to know how I managed to conduct research while holding down a full-time job; complete my manuscripts; apply for grants and funding; self-publish (and, now, publish with mainstream publishers); market and distribute the books; plan my speaking and engagement events; overcome the odds; and so on.

 This is my story.

 When I was still in school, I was interested in streets named after members of my family, such as Seah Street, Eu Chin Street, Liang Seah Street, and Peck Seah Street.

 My father would occasionally talk passionately about the prominent pioneers we were descended from.
 I always thought it would be interesting to know more about them.
 Who were these people, what did they achieve, and what were their stories?

 But like most Singaporean youth, I did nothing much to pursue those interests back then.

 Like most students, I went to school, did co-curricular activities, and pursued my interests then.
 Like many other boys, I played football occasionally and computer games like Red Alert frequently.
 I read many comics and graphic novels, such as Batman, Spiderman, and Ghostbusters.

-And, when I was a youth, even if I was interested in history, it was mostly in international and European history (especially in secondary school and Junior College).
+And, when I was a youth, even if I was interested in history, it was mostly in international and European history, especially when I was attending secondary school and Junior College.

 Fortunately, I had an awe-inspiring history teacher in Junior College who taught me—among other things—about the French Revolution, the 1848 Revolutions, the Russian Revolutions (both of them), the two World Wars, and the Cold War.

 But the most important thing is that she ignited (or reignited!) in me the love of learning about the past and what it meant for the present.
 And for that, I am forever grateful.

 Later, a few years into university, a few events unfolded, one after another.
 Slowly, but surely, these interconnected events raised my interest in finding out more about my ancestors and other pioneers in Singapore.